 Damage settlements that our dog bite lawyers have recovered include costs associated with lost wages, medical bills, future reconstructive surgery, and ongoing emotional and psychological counseling.
 Our fees are contingent on the success of your case, there are no up-front or out-of-pocket costs; you pay nothing unless we win your case.

 Call 844-977-1900 to schedule a free initial case review, submit an online case review form today, or chat with a live representative to schedule a free consultation with a dog bite lawyer at Lerner and Rowe Injury Attorneys today.
 We are here to help!

 What Do I Do after a Dog Bite?

 After a dog attack you should seek immediate medical attention, call the police to file an incident report and then contact an experienced dog bite lawyer.
-The sooner the better as the statute of limitations for filing a dog bite law claim in Arizona and Tennessee is one year and three years in New Mexico.
+The sooner the better as the statute of limitations for filing a dog bite law claim vary by state.

 Once you contact Lerner and Rowe, we are prepared to: